 Additional Read – Physical Therapy for Scoliosis

 Inhibited spinal growth.
 Braces are worn during some of the spine’s key formative years.
 They purport to work by removing pressure from the inside of the curve while encouraging the opposite side to grow.
-But without intermittent pressure on both sides of the spine, the bones are unable to grow properly, which can permanently alter the body’s biomechanics.
+But without intermittent pressure on both sides of the spine, the bones are unable to grow, which can alter the body’s long-term biomechanics.

 More than half of spinal fusion patients will suffer from long-term complications at some point in their life.
-Implants break or become dislodged, often causing damage to the spine and requiring multiple surgeries to fix.
+The effects of scoliosis surgery include, Implants breaking or becoming dislodged, often causing damage to the spine and requiring multiple surgeries to fix.
 Nearly a decade after surgery, deep infections can still set in.

-The curve correction, on the other hand, is anything but permanent.
-In fact, a third of patients who have the surgery will lose all of the benefits within 10 years.
-One in five will ultimately need more surgery.
+The effects of scoliosis surgery are anything, but permanent.
+In fact, a third of patients who have the surgery will lose many of the benefits within 10 years.
+One in five may need more surgery.
 Other long-term complications of spinal fusion surgery include:

 Lost mobility.
-In their attempt to correct scoliosis curves, doctors use a steel rod to fuse multiple vertebrae together, irreversibly changing the spine’s biomechanics.
-Once fused, the vertebrae are no longer capable of flexion, extension, rotation or lateral bending.
-At best, patients who undergo the surgery will experience a 20 to 60 percent loss in side flexibility.
+In their attempt to correct scoliosis curves, doctors use a steel rod to fuse many vertebrae together, irreversibly changing the spine’s biomechanics.
+Once fused, the vertebrae are no longer capable of flexion, extension, rotation, or lateral bending.
+At best, patients who undergo spinal surgery will experience a 20 to 60 percent loss of inside flexibility.
 Additionally, the extra stress on adjacent vertebrae can make them increasingly unstable and prone to faster degeneration.

 Chronic pain.
-One in three spinal fusion patients report back pain within 7 years of their surgery.
-Nerve damage, implant failure, joint degeneration and other complications can all cause chronic pain, which can severely hamper the patient’s long-term quality of life.
+One in three spinal fusion patients reports back pain within 7 years of their surgery.
+Nerve damage, implant failure, joint degeneration, and other complications can all cause chronic pain, which can severely hamper the patient’s long-term quality of life.

 Is treating scoliosis even possible without using invasive measures that inflict disabling side effects?
 Many parents struggle to find a scoliosis treatment for kids that can achieve long-term curve reduction without causing permanent damage.

 Increased mobility.
-Instead of freezing the spine into immobility, the ScoliSMART Activity Suit harnesses the body’s natural movements to build the strength and flexibility needed to support a balanced posture.
+Instead of freezing the spine into immobility, the ScoliSMART approach harnesses the body’s natural movements to build the strength and flexibility needed to support a balanced posture.
 The exercises work by first unlocking the spine, making the joints less rigid and the body more supple.

 Improved body mechanics.
-Exercises performed wearing the ScoliSMART Activity Suit are designed to correct the faulty body mechanics that allow scoliosis to progress.
+Exercises created by ScoliSMART are designed to correct the faulty body mechanics that allow scoliosis to progress.
 As the posture becomes more natural, it decreases pressure on joints and relieves stress from other parts of the body that no longer have to compensate for the imbalance.